Septic Services in Little Elm, TX

 Does living near Lewisville Lake affect my septic system?

 Yes.
 Properties near Lewisville Lake often have high water tables that saturate conventional drain fields, especially during wet seasons.
-This means lakefront homes frequently need aerobic treatment units, sand mound systems, or other alternatives instead of conventional septic.
-The lake serves as a drinking water reservoir for North Texas, so the town and Denton County apply stricter oversight to nearby systems.
-Expect higher installation costs, more frequent maintenance, and seasonal performance shifts depending on water table levels.
+This means lakefront properties frequently require aerobic treatment units, sand mound systems, or other alternatives instead of conventional septic.
+The lake is also a water supply reservoir, so the town and county apply stricter oversight to nearby systems.
+Expect higher installation costs, more frequent maintenance, and seasonal performance variations depending on water table levels.

 Who handles septic permits in Little Elm?

-The Town of Little Elm handles OSSF permits for properties within town limits, with fees of $350 for new construction and $200 for repairs.
+The Town of Little Elm handles OSSF permits for properties within town limits.
 You'll need to submit an application packet with site plans, soil analysis, and system design.
 Minimum lot size is 1 acre for private systems.
 A TCEQ-licensed evaluator must conduct the site evaluation.
 For properties in unincorporated Denton County near Little Elm, the county's Environmental Health Division handles permits.
 Systems over 5,000 gallons per day require direct TCEQ permitting.

 Ready to find a Little Elm septic professional?
 Get free quotes from licensed local providers